CIRCL/douglas-quaid/README.md

 * Weighted majority;
 * Pyramidal (we check for high some algorithms, and if unsure, we check others).

+#### Why decisions ?

 Decisions are not a simple threshold over distance.
 If you consider two algorithms:
  * For algorithm A, a match is meaningful if the returned distance is below `0.2`.
-It is a mismatch if the distance if upper than 0.8.
+It is a mismatch if the distance if upper than `0.8`.
 Everything between is sometimes good, sometimes bad.
  * For algorithm A, a match is meaningful if the returned distance is below `0.8`.
-It is a mismatch if the distance if upper than 0.95.
+It is a mismatch if the distance if upper than `0.95`.
 Everything between is sometimes good, sometimes bad.

 Consider two comparison :
  * Algorithm A gives a distance of `0.1` (match for itself), algorithm B give a distance of `0.5` (match for itself).
  * Algorithm B gives a distance of `0.1` (mismatch for itself), algorithm A give a distance of `0.5` (mismatch for itself).
+ EDIT : small error to be corrected here.

 Min, max, mean (`0.3`) are similar in both cases.
 However, in first case, all algorithms considered it as a "match".
 In second case, all algorithms considered it as a "mismatch".
 This problem exists because each algorithm has its own "range of values" in which a match is a meaningful match.
 Normalization could have been a solution, but decisions seems more human-readable.